Freedom of Information BillPosted in : Supplementary Articles ROI on 6 August 2013

 The Minister for Public Expenditure and Reform published the Freedom of Information Bill 2013 on 24 July.
 This legislation, if enacted, will establish a new FOI system, changing many of the current rules on access to, and management of, information held by public bodies.

-Application of FOI will be greatly extended under the proposed legislation, due to the broad definition of 'public bodies', and to section 7 of the Bill, which will give the
+Application of FOI will be greatly extended under the proposed legislation, due to the broad definition of 'public bodies', and to section 7 of the Bill, which will give the Minister a new power to prescribe non-public sector entities as being FOI bodies for the purposes of

 Already a subscriber?